golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml-reference.md

 ### Idle timeout

-Idle timeout controls how fast Ray decommisions nodes that are not busy.
-It will always leave `min_workers` workers though.
+Idle timeout controls how fast Ray decommisions the nodes that are not busy.
+It will always leave at least `min_workers` workers, though.

 ```yaml
 # The number of minutes that need to pass before an idle worker node is removed by the Autoscaler